jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-12.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 12.
+title: Chapter 12.
 "Of the Expression of Irrational Powers by Infinite Series."
+part: I
+section: II
+chapter: 12
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 12.
-"Of the Expression of Irrational Powers by Infinite Series"

 <span class="art">361</span> As we have shewn the method of finding any power
 of the root $$a + b$$, however great the exponent may be, we